John Snow: Political controversy

 After the cholera epidemic had subsided, government officials replaced the Broad Street pump handle.
 They had responded only to the urgent threat posed to the population, and afterward they rejected Snow's theory.
 To accept his proposal would have meant indirectly accepting the fecal-oral route of disease transmission, which was too unpleasant for most of the public to contemplate.

 It was not until 1866 that William Farr, one of Snow's chief opponents, realised the validity of his diagnosis when investigating another outbreak of cholera at Bromley by Bow and issued immediate orders that unboiled water was not to be drunk.

 Farr denied Snow's explanation of how exactly the contaminated water spread cholera, although he did accept that water had a role in the spread of the illness.
 In fact, some of the statistical data that Farr collected helped promote John Snow's views.

 Public health officials recognise the political struggles in which reformers have often become entangled.
-During the Annual Pumphandle Lecture in England, members of the John Snow Society remove and replace a pump handle to symbolise the continuing challenges for advances in public health.
+During the annual Pumphandle Lecture in England, members of the John Snow Society remove and replace a pump handle to symbolise the continuing challenges for advances in public health.

 Personal life

-Snow became a vegetarian at the age of 17 and was a teetotaller.
-He embraced an ovo-lacto vegetarian diet by supplementing his vegetables with dairy products and eggs.
-On this diet he excelled at swimming.
-He later became a vegan.
-In the mid-1840s, his health deteriorated and he suffered a renal disorder which he attributed to his vegan diet so he took up meat-eating and drinking wine.
+Snow was known to swim as a hobby for exercise.
+He became a vegetarian at the age of 17 and was a teetotaller.
+He embraced a lacto-ovo vegetarian diet by supplementing his vegetables with dairy products and eggs for eight years.
+Whilst in his thirties he became a vegan.
+His health deteriorated and he suffered a renal disorder which he attributed to his vegan diet so he took up meat-eating and drinking wine.
 He continued drinking pure water (via boiling) throughout his adult life.
 He never married.

 In 1830, Snow became a member of the temperance movement.
 In 1845, he became a member of York Temperance Society.
 After his health declined it was only about 1845 that he consumed a little wine to aid digestion.

 Snow lived at 18 Sackville Street, London, from 1852 to his death in 1858.

 Snow suffered a stroke while working in his London office on 10 June 1858.
 He was 45 years old at the time.
 He never recovered, dying six days later on 16 June 1858.
 He was buried in Brompton Cemetery.

 It has been speculated that his premature death may have been related to his frequent exposure and experimentation with anesthetic gases, which is now known to have numerous adverse health effects.
 Snow administered and experimented with ether, chloroform, ethyl nitrate, carbon disulfide, benzene, bromoform, ethyl bromide and dichloroethane during his lifetime.